- Vowz Bar: Spirits for the Spirit

-- Try out a public bath in Kagurazaka(Tokyo), located in an old red-light district!
+- Try out a public bath in Kagurazaka, a geisha district in Tokyo

 - How retro and exotic is that! ”Asakusa Chika-gai” is the oldest underground mall in Japan.